mfjclover/KotlinProject_POU/README.md

 ## Description
-First of all this is app is specially designed for new students, where they can find the most interesting points of their university, we try to make a more enjoyable form for them to make famillier with every point.
+First of all this is app is specially designed for new students, where they can find the most interesting points of their university, we try to make a more enjoyable form for them to make familier with every point.

 ## Screenshots and navigation
 Include screenshots of the app in action.
 You can upload the images to GitHub and then reference them here using Markdown or HTML syntax: